SampsonIpiankama/Web_Scraping_Projects/Amazon_Web_Scraping/README.md

 # Amazon Web Scraping: Project Overview

 * In this project, I scraped data from Amazon.com.
-My focus was on data analyst books.
+My focus was on Data Analysis books.

-* I scraped over 250 data analyst books information using python Beautiful Soup, and Selenium.
+* I scraped over 250 Data Analysis books information using python Beautiful Soup, and Selenium.

 * The results are stored inside a CSV File.